Euxoa septentrionalis (Walker, 1865)

 The type locality of Mamestra septentrionalis Walker is Vancouver Island, British Columbia.
 The synonym Carneades incubita Smith was described from Pullman, Washington.

 Euxoa is a very large genus with many similar species, many of which are also quite variable.
 The genus is defined by a saccular extension of the valves in males and sclerotized plates on the dorsal and ventral ductus bursae in females.
 The genus was revised by Lafontaine (1987) in the Moths of North America series and is divided into eight subgenera based on structural characters.
-These moths are amongst the most difficult to identify.
+These moths are among the most difficult to identify.
 Even though the forewing color and strength of various markings can vary significantly in some of the species, the shape of the lines and spots and the color of the hindwings, although often different in the sexes, are more constant.
 The habitat and flight period are important in helping to narrow the possibilities.

-This species is one of the most ecologically plastic species of Euxoa, and is found in all habitat types throughout much of western North America except in disturbed agricultural habitats.
+This species is one of the most ecologically plastic species of Euxoa, and is found in all habitat types throughout much of western North America, except in disturbed agricultural habitats.
 It is particularly common to abundant in moist grasslands, oak savanna, and oak woodlands at low elevations west of the Cascades, and in dry, open ponderosa pine forests at middle elevations east of the Cascades.
 It is usually rare and sporadic in coastal rainforests or mixed hardwood-conifer forests at low to middle elevations west of the Cascades, and in spruce-fir forests at high elevations along the summit of the Cascades.
 It is found frequently in undisturbed juniper woodlands and sagebrush steppe at middle to low elevations east of the Cascades, but is mostly absent from rangelands disturbed by over-grazing by livestock or wildfires.
 Unlike the closely similar-appearing E. messoria, this moth avoids disturbed habitats.

 Euxoa septentrionalis is widespread in the Pacific Northwest where it occurs on both sides of the Coast and Cascade Ranges as far north as southern British Columbia.
 It is increasingly rare on the west side of the Cascades in Washington.